Dodgers rally past Padres 5-4 despite 2 more homers by Tatis

 San Diego took a 3-2 lead after Tatis led off the sixth with a shot to center field off Trevor Bauer, ending a run of 11 straight batters set down by the right-hander.
 Tatis is the first opposing player to have multi-homer games on consecutive nights at Dodger Stadium since San Francisco slugger Barry Bonds in 2002.

+After taking Clayton Kershaw deep twice on Friday, Tatis became the first player to have multiple homers in back-to-back games against former Cy Young Award winners.

+“It feels great to be able to do that.
+I’ve been able to do a lot of stuff and having this opportunity is a true blessing,” said Tatis, who signed a 14-year, $340 million contract during spring training, the longest deal in big league history.

-Los Angeles responded with a three-run burst in the bottom of the sixth.
-The Dodgers tied it when Mookie Betts drew a walk from Pierce Johnson (0-1) with the bases loaded and took their first lead when Seager laced a single to right.
+The Dodgers tied it in the sixth when Mookie Betts drew a bases-loaded walk from Pierce Johnson (0-1) and took their first lead when Seager laced a single to right.

-Bauer (3-0), the reigning NL Cy Young Award winner, is 3-0 for the second straight season.
+Bauer, the reigning NL Cy Young Award winner, is 3-0 for the second straight season.
 He struck out nine but struggled through the first two innings.
 He allowed a leadoff home run for the fourth time in his career when Tatis drove his cutter over the wall in left-center.

 San Diego took a 2-0 lead in the second.
 Wil Myers began the inning with a single on the 13th pitch of his at-bat, stole second and scored on Jurickson Profar’s single.